Alberto Gerchunoff

 Alberto Gerchunoff (January 1, 1883 – March 2, 1950), was an Argentine writer born in the Russian Empire, in the city of Proskuriv, now Khmelnytskyi, Ukraine.

 Biography

-His family emigrated in 1889 to the Argentinian Jewish agricultural colony of Moïseville, now Moisés Ville, Santa Fe.
+His family emigrated in 1889 to the Argentine Jewish agricultural colony of Moïseville, now Moisés Ville, Santa Fe.
 His father, Rab Gershon ben Abraham Gerchunoff was murdered by a gaucho on February 12, 1891.
 After a few months the family moved to Rajil, another Jewish settlement near Villaguay, Entre Ríos.
 The colony was founded by philanthropist Baron Maurice de Hirsch as a haven for Jews fleeing the pogroms of Europe.
 Later, he lived in Argentina's capital, Buenos Aires.
 Jorge Luis Borges described him thus: